-As it turns out, I am more like the woman I used to be before this fifty year old showed up.
-It’s a good thing too, considering that breast cancer has little patience for those who don’t fare well with ambiguity and scoffs at people who make plans.
+As it turns out, I am more like the woman I used to be before this middle-aged mother showed up.
+It’s a good thing too, considering that breast cancer and widowhood has little patience for those who don’t fare well with ambiguity and scoffs at people who make plans.
 People like me.
 How I used to bemoan the pace of life as a woman attempting to play equally well the roles of mother, wife, daughter, sister, best friend, and educator all the while waiting for Tom Petty to call and ask if I would please be one of his Heartbreakers.

-A million years ago, I almost went to Stirling University to study English but chose instead to stay in my beloved Belfast, Northern Ireland. to pursue a degree in education.
+A million years ago, I almost went to Stirling University to study English but chose instead to stay in my beloved Belfast, Northern Ireland, where I earned a degree in education.
 On my side was the conventional wisdom, (more commonly known as my mother’s) that teaching was “a great thing to fall back on.”
 I have realized it is perhaps one of the greatest things, the science and craft of it keeping me within the profession almost as long as Tom Petty and his other Heartbreakers have been in rock and roll.
-(Between all my adventures in the school-house and our house, I must have missed Tom when he called to steal me away).
+Between all my adventures in the school-house and our house, I must have missed Tom when he called to steal me away.

 In spite of being so busy for all these years, with no family history of breast cancer, and because I have an obedient streak, I dutifully showed up for all my mammograms, each one clear.
 Not clear enough, I have since learned.
 Ill-informed, I did not know to ask if by chance dense tissue was camouflaging a flourishing cancer.
 Hardly surprising, then, that I was wholly unprepared and displeased to add cancer patient to my curriculum vitae.
 Me.
 With cancer.
 Seriously?
 There I was, facing the half-century mark in fine fettle, paying more attention to my health, taking vitamin D, drinking more water, eating cruciferous green vegetables, and running every day.
 Buoyed by my sister-in-law’s success, I even committed to going from couch-to-5K in nine weeks, and, in a moment of madness, bragged on Facebook that the 2012 Belfast Marathon was within my reach.
 No doubt this would have given John Lennon a good laugh, life happening the way it does when you are busy making plans.